ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 ## Customizing error responses

 During various phases of executing a query, an error may occur.
 Caliban renders the different instances of `CalibanError` to a GraphQL spec compliant response.
 As a user, you will most likely encounter `ExecutionError` at some point because this will encapsulate the errors in the error channel of your effects.
-For Caliban to be able to render some basic message about the error that occured during query execution, it is important that your errror extends `Throwable`.
+For Caliban to be able to render some basic message about the error that occured during query execution, it is important that your error extends `Throwable`.

 For more meaningful error handling, GraphQL spec allows for an [`extension`](http://spec.graphql.org/June2018/#example-fce18) object in the error response.
 This object may include, for instance, `code` information to model enum-like error codes that can be handled by a front-end.
 In order to generate this information, one can use the `mapError` function on a `GraphQLInterpreter`.
 An example is provided below in which we map a custom domain error within an `ExecutionError` to a meaningful error code.